Hermann Fellner

 no legal or moral basis for a Jewish claim.
 The impression was given that the Jews are quick to speak up when money is jingling somewhere in German coffers.
 Nor should the Jews embarrass us with such demands.
 The question arose as to what demands of this kind might still come; at the same time he demanded ... we must have peace sometime.

-Later, Fellner recommended that Deutsche Bank pay compensation even without a legal obligation, and explained his statements, which had been criticized as anti-Semitic and for which he apologized to the Bundestag on 16 January 1986, after initial rejection, to the effect that he did not question compensation from a moral standpoint, but there was no legal basis for it.
+Later, Fellner recommended that Deutsche Bank pay compensation even without a legal obligation, and explained his statements, which had been criticized as antisemitic and for which he apologized to the Bundestag on 16 January 1986, after initial rejection, to the effect that he did not question compensation from a moral standpoint, but there was no legal basis for it.